Aleksi-Hieta/XYZ-Stage/README.md

 # XYZ-Stage-GUI
-Iterative designs of GUI for Senior Capstone Project (2023)
+Iterative designs of XYZ-Stage for Senior Capstone Project (2023)